 Easter is often celebrated with the decorating or coloring of hard-boiled chicken eggs.
-Commercial dyes are sold for this purpose and may be used by mixing water, vinegar and a dye tablet and then submerging the egg in the dye solution.
-These egg-dyeing kits can be found in most discount stores or supermarkets around Easter time, and are marketed to children with all kinds of features.
-Kits include stickers, or shrink-wraps or other additives seemingly intended to increase creativity but which really do the work for you.
+Commercial dyes are sold for this purpose and may be used by mixing water, vinegar, and a dye tablet and then submerging the egg in the dye solution.
+These egg-dyeing kits can be found in most discount stores or supermarkets around Easter time, and they are marketed to children with all kinds of features.
+Kits include stickers, shrink-wraps, or other additives that are seemingly intended to increase creativity but really do the work for you.

 Some of the colors might surprise you!

 Color Easter Eggs With Things From Your Pantry!

 It may be less expensive to purchase commercial dyes for your eggs, but you will get better results with natural dyes.
 The colors you produce will be more vibrant and less "pastel" than what we traditionally associate with Easter, but go on and be a rebel!
 Natural colorings produce amazing results, and you can be very creative in your effects by using etching techniques with your dye.

 Common coloring techniques involve such things as coffee, onions, and spices that you should have on hand.
 In many cases, the items used for coloring are a by-product of another food item that can be consumed either before or after using the dye.
 For example, onion peels are removed before the onions are eaten, and then used to dye your Easter eggs.

 Effects on Naturally Dyed Easter Eggs